alan-turing-institute/data-safe-haven/docs/README.md

 ## Using a Data Safe Haven

+See the `user` folder

 Once an SRE has been set up for a project within a Safe Haven, users need to know how to access it in order to carry out their research.

   - [Safe Havens User Guide](safe_haven_user_guide.md) - Step by Step instructions on how to get set up on a Safe Haven environment.
 The guide has been written with Turing Data Study Groups in mind.

   - [Safe Havens Cheat Sheet](safe-haven-user-cheat-sheet.md) - Quick instructions on how to get set up on a Safe Haven environment.

+## Adding additional software Packages

+See the `software-package` folder

+Secure analysis environments include package mirrors.

+At security Tier 3 and above, these mirrors do not include all of the packages available from the parent repository.
+Instead they provide access to a subset of whitelisted packages that have been vetted to mitigate the risk of introducing malicious or unsound software into the secure environment.

+- [Software package whitelist policy](/software-package/software-package-whitelist-policy.md) - Step by Step instructions on how to get set up on a Safe Haven environment.
+The guide has been written with Turing Data Study Groups in mind.

+- [Software package request form](/software-package/software-package-request-form.md) - Quick instructions on how to get set up on a Safe Haven environment.

 ## Converting documentation to PDF